IOStream-OpenEnd/MagikMoments/README.md

 To complete the project we need to do the following task one by one.

-- Find a Python Module that can take video file (.mp4 or something) and convert it into frames.
+- [x] Find a Python Module that can take video file (.mp4 or something) and convert it into frames.
+(OpenCV)

-- implement that module into our code.
+- [x] implement that module into our code.
+(Creating frames)

-- Save the frames into an array.
+- [ ] Save the frames into an array.

-- Check which frames are magic moments using images processing and machine learning.
+- [ ] Check which frames are magic moments using images processing and machine learning.

-- Convert those frames into a video.
+- [x] Convert those frames into a video.
+(Merging frames)

-- Output the video.

 The whole project will most probably be in 2 or 3 modules.